commandcontrolQ/pyrender/README.md

 ## Requirements:
 - Python (recommended 3.10 or newer)
 - 'vtk' module
-- A .ply polygon model (this repo comes with sample .ply files for you to use, credits are located at the bottom)
+- A .ply polygon model (this repo comes with lots of sample .ply files for you to use, credits are located at the bottom)

 [This website](https://3d-convert.com/en/convert/stl-to-ply.html) can be used to convert .stl models into .ply models.